Criticism of Franklin D. Roosevelt: Criticism of the New Deal and criticism of Roosevelt's tax policy

 More recently, libertarian historian Jim Powell stated in his 2003 book FDR's Folly that the median joblessness rate throughout the New Deal was 17.2 percent and never went below 14 percent.
-However, Powell does not count government workers on the Works Progress Administration (WPA) as employed, even though they worked at full-time paid jobs.
+However, Powell does not count government workers on the Works Progress Administration (WPA) as employed even though they worked at full-time paid jobs, as wholly tax-funded positions cannot reasonably be stated to add to the economic health of a workforce.
 Powell states the Depression was worsened and prolonged "by doubling taxes, making it more expensive for employers to hire people, making it harder for entrepreneurs to raise capital, demonizing employers, destroying food... breaking up the strongest banks, forcing up the cost of living, channeling welfare away from the poorest people and enacting labor laws that hit poor African Americans especially hard".
 Liberal historians reject Powell's charges and note that it was Hoover who raised taxes, not Roosevelt; and say that the New Deal did more for blacks than any administration before or since.
 Libertarian writers such as Burton Folsom believe that Social Security tax increases for middle-class workers exceeded government-mandated wage increases for them, thus leaving them with less current disposable income in exchange for eventual pensions.
 Roosevelt raised tax rates on the wealthy to a top marginal tax rate of 79%.
-However, wealthy citizens found tax shelters to reduce this rate.
+However, wealthy citizens found tax shelters to reduce that rate.
 Libertarians also believe New Deal tax legislation curtailed private sector investment and job creation.

-A 2004 econometric study by Harold L. Cole and Lee E. Ohanian concluded that the "New Deal labor and industrial policies did not lift the economy out of the Depression as President Roosevelt and his economic planners had hoped", but that the "New Deal policies are an important contributing factor to the persistence of the Great Depression".
+A 2004 econometric study by Harold L. Cole and Lee E. Ohanian concluded that the "New Deal labor and industrial policies did not lift the economy out of the Depression as President Roosevelt and his economic planners had hoped" but that the "New Deal policies are an important contributing factor to the persistence of the Great Depression".
 They believe that the "abandonment of these policies coincided with the strong economic recovery of the 1940s".
 They do not credit Roosevelt for the remarkable prosperity of the 1940s.